icedpygui/IcedPyGui/CONTRIBUTING.md

 So add the pub enum IpgMyWidgetParams and the class IpgMyWidgetParams.
 Also add reference to the class to the __init__.py file too.

-Now add you update method and complete as done in the ipg_button method.
-If your widget return some data like, checkbox does, then look at the ipg_checkbox callback to see how all the possbile permutations are handled when 3 parameters are possible.
+Now add your update method and complete as done in the ipg_button method.
+If your widget returns some data like, checkbox does, then look at the ipg_checkbox callback to see how all the possbile permutations are handled when 3 parameters are possible.

 You'll also need to determine the form of your data that is returned.
-With a single type, you would just return it as a String, boolean, ...
-However, if its multiple values thaen you might need a vector or a hasmap that is converted to  a dictionary for python.
-Checkout the existed widgets for how this is done.
+With a sinple type, you would just return it as a String, boolean, ...
+However, if its multiple values thaen you might need a vector or a HashMap that is converted to a dictionary for python.
+Checkout the existing widgets for how this is done.
 ```rust
 pub fn mywidget_item_update(mywid: &mut IpgMyWidget,
                             item: PyObject,